barcek/docNxgres/README.md

 # docNxgres

-A three-container back end using Docker Compose, with one container each for an Nginx reverse proxy server, an Express.js application server and a PostgreSQL database.
+A four-container back end using Docker Compose, with one container each for an Nginx reverse proxy server, an Express.js application server, a Redis cache and a PostgreSQL database.

 The setup serves a simple static front end demonstrating the flow of data from the client through the reverse proxy and application server to the database.
 The whole is intended as a working template for similar setups and a sandbox for learning and experimentation with more advanced features and interactions.

-It is not fully production ready, in the absence of a production ready session store for example.
+It is not fully production ready, absent for example a production ready session store.
 See [Notes on the services](#notes-on-the-services) below for more information.

 In certain areas it provides as options one or more additional lines commented out, and includes comments on choices available and those made for this version.